absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

  - `t('my.string', { foo: 'bar' }, 2)` -> translation with placeholder replacement and pluralization

  Unlike the `helper.string`'s `pluralize` method, the pluralization of a translation is not magic.
- It rely on translation configuration.
+ It relies on translation configuration.

- In our case, we used the following statement: `t('Author', book.volumeInfo.authors.length`, which basically say that the word should be translated, and also pluralize if there are more than one author.
+ In our case, we used the following statement: `t('Author', book.volumeInfo.authors.length`, which basically says that the word should be translated, and also pluralize if there are more than one author.
- If the value is `>= 1`, the the plural version, if it exists, will be used.
+ If the value is `>= 1`, the plural version, if it exists, will be used.
- Since no translation were made yet, we see `Author` as an output instead of `Authors` when we see more than one result.
+ Since no translation was made yet, we see `Author` as an output instead of `Authors` when we see more than one result.

 Let's make our first pluralizable translation!